4 Best Sleeping Positions for a Restful Night

 • Sleeping in the Fetal Position

 • The fetal position, a variation of side sleeping, involves curling up with your knees drawn towards your chest.
-It’s comforting and can be beneficial for those with lower back pain or who are pregnant.
+It’s comforting and can be one of the best positions to sleep for lower back pain or pregnant women.

 However, curling up too tightly can restrict breathing and put strain on your joints, so it’s important to stay relaxed.